 Drugs that may affect male fertility

-This effect can be reversed for most men; however, it may take 6 months or more for sperm production to return to normal.
-In general, men who are trying to cause a pregnancy should not use supplemental testosterone.
+This effect can be reversed for most men; however, it may take 6-12 months or more for sperm production to return to normal.
+In general, men who are trying to cause a pregnancy should not use any form of testosterone.

 Anabolic steroids harm male fertility the same way that testosterone does: by interfering with the hormone signals that are needed to produce sperm.
 Just how much damage is done depends on the drugs(s), dose(s), and how long the man takes them.
 Most men will recover sperm production 3 to 12 months after they stop taking the drug.